 - With ICMA assistance, the city of Sayula, Mexico, cleaned up its pump stations and water storage tank sites and eliminated the use of petroleum-based oil in the water pumps, converting all pumps to using vegetable oil.

 - When the city of Nis, Serbia, sought to improve the quality of water coming from the local river, its partner city, Columbus, Ohio, donated a hydrocarbon detection sensor, helped install it in the river basin, and provided training in its operation.

 Water Service Delivery Management

 Efficient and reliable delivery of water services requires ready water sources, sound infrastructure, a capable workforce, and rigorous management and budgetary practices.
 ICMA has worked with cities worldwide to troubleshoot failing systems, introduce improvements, train personnel, and put management systems in place.

-- ICMA is working to ensure a sustainable water supply system in Afghanistan by helping to restore the existing systems and to assess, plan, design, and implement an expansion project.
-ICMA has constructed models that include operational and maintenance cost, has provided a modest repair and replacement fund, has set up a billing and collection system, and provides necessary training for those who operate and maintain the water supply system.
+- ICMA worked to ensure a sustainable water supply system in Afghanistan by helping to restore the existing systems and to assess, plan, design, and implement improvements in infrastructure, customer service, preventive maintenance, inventory management, financial management, and billing and collections--all of which contributed to improvements in cost recovery.
+Improved systems were complemented by training for those who operate and maintain the water supply system.